netxms/netxms-doc/admin/appendix.rst

    nxget –C 10.0.0.2

-Get value of *System.PlatformName* parameter from agent at host 10.0.0.2, connecting via proxy agent at 172.16.1.1:
+Get value of *System.PlatformName* metric from agent at host 10.0.0.2, connecting via proxy agent at 172.16.1.1:

 .. code-block:: shell